denisecase/JD-Spark-WordCount/README.md

 `mvn exec:java -Dexec.mainClass=com.journaldev.sparkdemo.WordCounter -Dexec.args="input.txt"`

+## Warnings

+You do not need to debug the version warnings for this exercise.

+## Verify Output

+- What new folder was created during execution?
+- What file has the results?

+## Understand the Code

+Explore the code.

+- Understand where code begins, the classes and methods used, the output folder creation.
+- Review the pom.xml.
+Understand the project elements including dependencies, and Maven plugins.
+- What is Maven?
+What is a plugin?

 ## Common Error

-Review the code.
-You'll have to delete the output directory before regenerating new output.
+Delete the output directory before regenerating new output.
+Find the associated code.
+Could you change the output folder?